-Υ N Partially Every Board member has been supplied with a lett appointment; this letter defines the roles and functions of Board and the specific role of each director.
-The composition of the Board fairly represents the divers the stakeholders. sity of Board members evaluate their individual and overall E performance on an annual basis.
-Board Directors understand the extent of their personal liability for affairs of the company. or the 5 Directors who have not been contributing to the governar the company and are uninterested in improving performance are asked to terminate.
-6 Board members bind themselves to uphold honour and re the Code of Ethics of the Bank on first appointment a resign where their actions are called into question. •
+Υ N Partially 1 Every Board member has been supplied with a letter of appointment; this letter defines the roles and functions of the Board and the specific role of each director.
+2 The composition of the Board fairly represents the diversity of the stakeholders.
+3 Board members evaluate their individual and overall Board performance on an annual basis.
+4 Directors understand the extent of their personal liability for the affairs of the company.
+5 Directors who have not been contributing to the governance of the company and are uninterested in improving their performance are asked to terminate.
+6 Board members bind themselves to uphold honour and respect the Code of Ethics of the Bank on first appointment and to resign where their actions are called into question.